 Sudden Surge of Sick and Dying Brown Pelicans along the Coast of California

-Update: As of May 18, 2018, more than 60 Brown Pelicans have come into our two California wildlife centers.
+June 13, 2018 update: 80 young Brown Pelicans have come into our two California wildlife centers.

 Concern for Brown Pelicans that live along the coast of Southern California has been mounting as the reported number of sick and dying birds suddenly increased over the past week.
 Some of these cases, such as the two pelicans that crash-landed in the middle of a Pepperdine University graduation ceremony, have garnered media attention.
 Many more sick birds have been found grounded on LAX airport runways, on city streets, and in people’s yards.